WebAuthn Authentication node

 Lets users on supported clients use a registered FIDO device during authentication.

 To determine whether the user has a registered device, the shared node state must a username.
-You can use a Username Collector node for this.
+You can use a Platform Username node for this.

 No Device Registered